Tottenham transfer news and rumours: Summer transfer window 2022

 Wrapping up the Tottenham transfer news, rumours and gossip in the 2022 summer window.

+Christian Eriksen - Christian Eriksen reportedly has 'fears' about making a sensational return to Tottenham this summer and could extend his stay at Brentford (Daily Express, May 7).

+Sam Johnstone - Johnstone is being tracked by five Premier League sides - Tottenham, Newcastle, West Ham, Leicester and Brighton - ahead of his West Brom contract expiring next month (The Sun, May 20).

-Aston Villa and Scotland midfielder John McGinn is on a shortlist of transfer target drawn up by Tottenham (Daily Telegraph, May 19).
+John McGinn - Aston Villa and Scotland midfielder John McGinn is on a shortlist of transfer targets drawn up by Tottenham (Daily Telegraph, May 19).

 Tottenham could make a triple swoop on Everton this summer, with Antonio Conte reported to be interested in Richarlison, Ben Godfrey and Anthony Gordon (The Sun, May 13).

-Christian Eriksen reportedly has 'fears' about making a sensational return to Tottenham this summer and could extend his stay at Brentford (Daily Express, May 7).
-Newcastle are hopeful they will win the race to sign Christian Eriksen at the end of the season, with West Ham and Tottenham also in the running (The Sun, April 14); Tottenham Hotspur have received an encouraging boost in their hopes of bringing Eriksen back to the club this summer (Daily Express, April 29).

-Tottenham are expected to trigger their £25m option to sign Dejan Kulusevski at the first opportunity this summer (Daily Mail, April 5); Tottenham are willing to explore a deal for Lautaro Martinez for a second time, but the striker would reportedly favour a move to Atletico Madrid (Daily Express, April 1).

-Tottenham and England legend Teddy Sheringham expects "top professional" Harry Kane to stay put this summer ahead of the 2022 World Cup in Qatar (The Sun, May 18); Kane is set to snub Manchester United and stay at Tottenham this summer (Daily Mirror, April 15); Kane is among the most ambitious and costly targets on Manchester United's radar and there is an acceptance at the club that a deal could be very difficult to do (Daily Telegraph, April 7).
+Harry Kane - Tottenham and England legend Teddy Sheringham expects "top professional" Harry Kane to stay put this summer ahead of the 2022 World Cup in Qatar (The Sun, May 18).

-Newcastle are plotting a £30m summer move for Tottenham midfielder Pierre-Emile Hojbjerg (Daily Express, April 27); Paris Saint-Germain are finalising the sacking of Mauricio Pochettino and will consider Tottenham's Antonio Conte as a contender to replace him (The Times, April 25).

-Tottenham forward Steven Bergwijn could become the first signing of the Erik ten Hag revolution at Manchester United after a previous failed attempt to sign him for Ajax (Daily Mail, April 15).
-Ajax have now indicated they plan to resurrect their interest in Bergwijn after he admitted he is open to leaving Spurs (The Times, May 3).
+Steven Bergwijn - Ajax have now indicated they plan to resurrect their interest in Bergwijn after he admitted he is open to leaving Spurs (The Times, May 3).

+Tottenham Hotspur will offer Antonio Conte six summer signings in a plea for the Italian to stay.
+Tottenham's managing director of football, Fabio Paratici, will hold talks with Conte when he flies into Italy this week (Daily Telegraph, May 24).

 Will appear here.